-North Reld (future Comput Green)
+North Reld (future Campus Green)

-The existing North Relations the potential The estiting North Hald has the potential to serve as a unifying element on the UTIA compuse! enhanced as amatin-use, flexible open space accessible to the broader University community, it is the largest single open space at UTIA, comparable in scale to St. George's, front Campus.
+The existing North Field has the potential to serve as a unifying element on the UTM compus if enhanced as a multi-use, flexible open space accessible to the broader University community.
+It is the largest single open space at UTM, comparadue in scale to St. George's Front Campus.